lucylee-412/todo-app/README.md

 ```
 ![image](https://user-images.githubusercontent.com/5422566/219656582-c6a9cf2f-55e8-486f-a50b-1caa47deda1c.png)

-Make sure you have the latest version of Express and Node installed.

-`npm install`
-After connecting to the PSQL server, use `npm run dev` to run the API.
+If you encounter trouble using the dump file, here are the manual commands to run in SQL shell (psql):
 ```
 CREATE TABLE tasks (
   id SERIAL PRIMARY KEY,